ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Which lightweight e-bike conversion kit is best?

 Both the Swytch and Cytronex are very similar.
 Both kits use small, 250w front hub motors and small batteries with integrated controllers.
-There’s not really a lot to separate the two in that respect.
+There’s not a lot to separate the two in that respect.

-I would personally lean towards the Cytronex C1, as I like the style off the compact bottle battery and the way the electric assist works – it’s very smooth.
+I would personally lean towards the Cytronex C1, as I like the style of the compact bottle battery and the way the electric assist works – it’s very smooth.
 The Swytch is smooth, but it does have a more on/off feel to the assist.
 The handlebar-mounted power pack of the Swytch does look very neat, but I prefer to have the extra weight lower down.
 Performance-wise, both the Swytch and Cytronex are about the same in terms of power and noise.

 If you’re looking for a cheaper option and don’t mind compromising on the weight slightly, then the Yose Power front hub motor kit combined with the UPP 36v 5Ah mini bottle battery is fantastic value for money.